Configuring Azure Diagnostics

 To configure diagnostics for a running cloud service

-In Server Explorer, expand the Windows Azure Compute node, and then expand nodes to locate the role or instance that you want to investigate or both.
+In Server Explorer, expand the Cloud Services node, and then expand nodes to locate the role or instance that you want to investigate or both.

 On the shortcut menu for an instance node or a role node, choose Update Diagnostics Settings, and then choose the diagnostic settings that you want to collect.